neizerth/ArkhamInvestigator/modules/chaos-odds/docs/algorithms.en.md

   - Put new state on stack

 **Step 3: Deduplication**
-- If we've already processed the same state (same drawn tokens, same pending_reveal), don't create duplicate
+- If we've already processed the same state, don't create duplicate
-- Instead, accumulate probability in the existing state
+- Accumulate probability in the existing state

 **Step 4: Finalization**
-- When pending_reveal == 0, apply multinomial coefficient (explained below)
+- When pending_reveal == 0, apply multinomial coefficient
 - Save result in cache

 #### DFS Visualization: